Fujifilm X-T2 vs Olympus E-M10 III

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the X-T2 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T2 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.